Juan-Nathan/wvs-confidence-analysis/README.md

 # 🌍 World Values Survey: Confidence in Social Organizations

-This project investigates how individual characteristics influence **confidence in social institutions** across countries, using data from the **World Values Survey (WVS) Wave 7**.
-The analysis focuses on **Romania** and compares its patterns with other countries globally and with a **cluster of socio-economically similar nations**.
+This project investigates how individual characteristics influence confidence in social institutions across countries, using data from the World Values Survey (WVS) Wave 7.
+The analysis focuses on Romania and compares its patterns with other countries globally and with a cluster of socio-economically similar nations.

 ## 🎯 Objectives